 Students who plan to sit for the Massachusetts Bar Examination may download requirements and application materials at www.mass.gov/bbe/bbeindex.htm.

-Please be advised that the Massachusetts Bar requires the Registrar's Office to certify the entire senior class regardless if students are taking the bar in February (for January graduates) or July for May graduates.
+Please be advised that the Massachusetts Bar requires the Office of the Registrar to certify the entire senior class regardless if students are taking the Massachusetts bar in February (for January graduates) or July (for May graduates), or not at all.

 Note: Please do not submit the Massachusetts Law School Certificate - Form 4.
-The Registrar's Office sends the Massachusetts Law School Certificate for ALL graduating students upon graduation.
+The Office of the Registrar sends the Massachusetts Law School Certificate for ALL graduating students upon graduation.
 The certificates are sent directly to the Massachusetts Board of Bar Examiners after commencement.

 For students planning to take the New York Bar, New York State Board of Law Examiner's rule defines misconduct to include conduct that a candidate for the bar might not otherwise recognize as misconduct and that therefore each applicant is urged to read the rules carefully.